 Unit-based awards under the 2017 LTIP are generally issued to certain employees and non-employee directors of the Partnership.
-Awards granted to employees vest at the end of a 3 year period and awards granted to non-employee directors are immediately vested.
+Awards granted to employees either vest 3 years following the grant date or vest ratably over the 3 year period following the grant date.
+Awards granted to non-employee directors vest over a 1 year period.
 Directors are given the option to take immediate issuance of the vested awards or defer such issuance until a later date.
 Upon deferral of issuance, such units will continue to accumulate distribution equivalent rights ("DERs") until issuance.

-In connection with the phantom unit awards, the CNG Committee also granted tandem DERs, which entitle the holders to receive distributions equal to the distributions paid on the Partnership's common units between the date the units are granted and the vesting date.
+In connection with the phantom unit awards, the CNG Committee also granted tandem DERs, which entitle the holders to receive distributions equal to the distributions paid on the Partnership's common units between the date the units are granted and the settlement date.
 The DERs are payable in cash upon vesting but may be subject to forfeiture if the grantee ceases employment prior to vesting.

-The awards granted in 2019 and 2018 were valued using the closing price of NRP's units as of the grant date.
-The grant date fair value of these awards granted during the years ended December 31, 2019 and 2018 were \$5.4 million and \$2.2 million, respectively.
-Total unit-based compensation expense associated with these awards was \$2.4 million and \$1.1 million for the years ended December 31, 2019 and 2018, respectively, and is included in general and administrative expenses and operating and maintenance expenses on the Partnership's Consolidated Statements of Comprehensive Income (Loss).
-The unamortized cost associated with unvested outstanding awards as of December 31, 2019 is \$3.5 million, which is to be recognized over a weighted average period of 2.0 years.
-The unamortized cost associated with unvested outstanding awards as of December 31, 2018 was \$1.2 million.
+The awards granted in 2021, 2020 and 2019 were valued using the closing price of NRP's units as of the grant date.
+The grant date fair value of these awards granted during the year ended December 31, 2021, 2020 and 2019 were \$3.8 million, \$3.5 million and \$5.4 million, respectively.
+Total unit-based compensation expense associated with these awards was \$4.0 million, \$3.6 million and \$2.4 million for the year ended December 31, 2021, 2020 and 2019, respectively, and is included in general and administrative expenses and operating and maintenance expenses on the Partnership's Consolidated Statements of Comprehensive Income (Loss).
+The unamortized cost associated with unvested outstanding awards as of December 31, 2021 is \$3.3 million, which is to be recognized over a weighted average period of 1.7 years.
+The unamortized cost associated with unvested outstanding awards as of December 31, 2020 was \$3.7 million.

-A summary of the unit activity in the outstanding grants during 2019 is as follows:
+A summary of the unit activity in the outstanding grants during 2021 is as follows:

-(In thousands) Common Units Av eighted verage cise Price Outstanding grants at January 1, 2019 55 \$ 29.10 Granted 129 \$ 41.41 Fully vested and issued (12) \$ 41.47 Forfeitures (15) \$ 37.33 Outstanding at December 31, 2019 157 \$ 37.48
+(In thousands) Common Units Ave Date Veighted rage Grant Fair value Common Unit Outstanding grants at January 1, 2021 355 \$ 26.20 Granted 219 \$ 17.31 Fully vested and issued (129) \$ 21.38 Forfeitures (34) \$ 26.00 Outstanding at December 31, 2021 411 \$ 23.00